UT-Austin-FIS/ut_relogin/README.md

   * whether to show a dialog on the parent page when opening the login window
   * *default*: `true`
 * `autoCloseDialog`
-  * whether to automatically close the dialog on the parent page after logging in
+  * whether to automatically close the dialog on the parent page after logging in, if `showDialog` is `true`
   * *default*: `false`
 * `formProtectSelector`
   * the jQuery selector to which to attach "submit" listeners - the listener does a AJAX request to force the AJAX logic to take place before the form submission, preventing submissions while the session is expired
   * make it a blank string to disable this behavior
+  * if binding the submit listener to your forms at document-ready time is not sufficient, there is a window-global function you can call in your own JavaScript when appropriate: `window.utrelogin.rebindFormProtectHandlers()`.
   * *default*: `form[method=post]`
 * `formProtectUrl`
   * the URL to call to protect form submission
+  * can be anything; our Django app just returns a plain-text response of `'ok'`
   * *default*: `'/'`
 * `formProtectRetry`
   * whether to attempt to automatically resubmit a protected form after login